 If a high-gloss, hard surface is the goal, then UV-resistant varnish is the way to go with teak.
 Like many woods, teak can be varnished until it’s smooth and glossy.
 The wood’s natural oil is removed using a cleaner, sandpaper and acetone, and then several coats of UV-protective varnish are applied.
 Different varnishes come with different recommendations; some varnishes should be thinned for the first coat that’s applied, so it can seep into the teak the way water might.

 Varnishing, of course, is done in layers.
 In between coats of varnish, the teak needs to be sanded and then gone over with a tack rag to remove dust and grit.
 Three, four, five, six coats of varnish are typically used—it all depends on how hard the boater wants to work, and on how rich and glossy the finish is expected to be.
 To achieve a polished look some classic Italian boat building companies such as Como Classic Boats uses up to 34 coats of varnish on every boat they build!

 As for color, teak varnish comes in clear as well as tinted versions.
 Manufacturers offer everything from “quick dry” to “rubber effect,” with satin, gloss and matte finishes.
 Which varnish is the right choice depends on the boat, the desired effect and the budget.
 Any good marine-supply store or chandlery can help compare and contrast the available options.

-For more maintenance tips, read:
+For more boat maintenance tips, read:

 - Basic Boat Maintenance: How to Maintain a Boat